 Permanent residents will need to show their Permanent Resident card.
 A Confirmation of Permanent Residence letter is acceptable within the first year of permanent residency, when accompanied by a passport or other valid photo identification like a driver’s licence.

-Temporary residents for example, those who arrive on a Working Holiday Visa in Canada, will need to provide either their Canadian work permit, or their Canadian study permit which indicates that they may accept employment.
+Temporary residents for example, those who arrive on a Working Holiday, will need to provide either their Canadian work permit, or their Canadian study permit, which indicates that they may accept employment in Canada.

 Temporary residents will be issued with a Canadian Social Insurance Number beginning with ‘9’.
 The confirmation of SIN letter will have an expiry date which matches the end-date on the immigration document.